 You can also download a grammar tool like ProWritingAid that will scan your manuscript and highlight places you might be using passive voice.
 The plug-in can be used on any website or directly in Word.
-This is a great way to start learning where you’re using passive voice and then practise changing them to read more actively.
+This is a great way to start learning where you’re using passive voice and then practice changing them to read more actively.

 As an added bonus Dabble has the ProWritingAid grammar and spell check built right in, so it can help you catch all your passive writing errors right as you’re drafting.
 Try out Dabble for yourself with a free 14-day trial, no credit card required.

 You can also check out DabbleU for resources to help hone your writing craft.